 There are a few fundamental principles that you need to embrace before you can start making amazing barbecue.
 These might seem trivial at first but it took me many years to figure them out.

-Guiding Principles for Meat Smoking for Beginners
+Guiding Principles of Smoking Meat

 Less is More